Kaoguxuebao 2017-1

 Li Youqian

 Dadong Site, which is located in the northeast of the Dadong Village in Chongshan Town, Helong City, Yanbian Korean Autonomous Prefecture, Jilin Province, is named after its location.
 From the end of August and the early September 2007, the joint Shirengou Archaeological Team organized by the Research Center for Chinese Frontier Archaeology, Jilin University, Jilin Provincial Institute of Cultural Relics and Archaeology and Helong Municipal Museum conducted survey to this site.
 The site was about 2000 m from east to west and 500 m from north to south, covering an area of over 100 ha.
 Lithic product is the only artifact found in this site, 5681 pieces recovered in total.
 Most of the stone implements are small-sized ones, microliths and mid-sized ones show a few and large-sized ones are rare.
 The types of the stone implements are very rich, including cores, flakes, blades, microblades, chunks and tools.
 The tools consist of that of Category 2 (utilized flakes) and Category 3 (retouched practical tools).
 The tool assemblage is mainly scraper and burin, in addition to which are the points, notches, backed knives, boring tools and stone arrowheads.
 Obsidian of high quality is the prevailing raw material, followed by very few samples of flint, basalt, hornfels, pyroclastic rock, rhyolite and breccia.
 This site has a huge scale and rich obsidian products, both of which made it a significant discovery in the history of the Paleolithic Archaeology in Northeast China.
 This paper studied and discussed the lithic product fetched in the survey of the year 2007 in the aspects of stone implement types, tool assemblages, the quarrying and utilization of the raw materials, flaking technique, tool retouching technique, nature of the site and the comparison with the nearby sites, and so on with the methods of mathematical statistics and chart graph analysis, which revealed that the Dadong Site in Helong belonged to the typical microblade industry in Northeast China represented by the lithic blade and microblade techniques.
-This site had some common elements with some Upper Paleolithic sites in North China, southern Primorsky Krai of Russia, Korean Peninsula and Hokkaido of Japan, so it is an important site for understanding the Upper Paleolithic Age of the Changbai Mountains area even the entire Northeast Asia.
+This site had some common elements with some Upper Paleolithic sites in North China, southern Primorsky Krai of Russia, Korean Peninsula and Hokkaido of Japan, so it is an important site for understanding the Upper Paleolithic Age of the Changbai Mountains area even the entire Northeast Asia.by

 THE EXAMINATION ON THE ARRANGEMENTS OF THE ZUAN-ZAO ON THE TORTOISE PLASTRONS OF THE ORACLE BONES OF THE BIN GROUP UNEARTHED FROM YH127 AT YINXU